Do your bit for dark skies

 6. Use reflectors or solar lights...

-Ensure dark skies are prioritised in your area by commenting on planning applications and local plan consultations.
-Participate in the production of your local Neighbourhood Plan to make sure that dark skies policies are included which focus on reducing light pollution/ retaining dark skies in your area.
-Use the CPRE Norfolk's standard light pollution clause at every opportunity to make sure dark skies are given emphasis and are included in decision making.
-We can provide you with additional information as required.
+Ensure dark skies are prioritised in your area by commenting on planning applications and consultations.
+Participate in your local Neighbourhood Plan preparation to ensure suitable policies are included to minimise light pollution.
+Use CPRE Norfolk's standard light pollution clause at every opportunity to ensure dark skies are included in decision making (http://www.cprenorfolk.org.uk/planning/policy-statements/light-pollution/).
+For more information on appropriate lighting, see The Institute of Lighting Professionals guidance: https://www.theilp.org.uk/documents/obtrusive-light/

 Dark Skies work on the Norfolk Coast